emlid/emlid-docs/docs/reach/rs2/reachview/logging.md

 ##Log split period

-Before starting log recording, you can specify the log split period in ReachView [settings](settings.md).
+Before starting log recording, you can specify the log split period in Reach Panel [settings](settings.md).
 For instance, if we set to save the log every 4 hours, the new log file will be created every 4 hours, while preserving the previous log as well.
 This setting allows you to control the size of the files that you work with.

 ##Logging

-To enable logs recording, go to "Logging" tab in ReachView.
+To enable logs recording, go to "Logging" tab in Reach Panel.
 Here you can see several logging options.
 Reach can record raw data, position log, and base corrections.

 <p style="text-align:center" ><img src="../img/reachview/logging/enable-logging.png" style="width: 800px;" /></p>